 The most important muscles within these six groups are the gluteal muscles, namely the gluteus maximum, gluteus medius, and gluteus minimus, as well as the psoas major and psoas minor, iliacus, and the tensor fascia latae.

 What is Hip Stability?

 I’ve previously talked about the importance of hip extension and rotations to open up your hips, but it doesn’t just stop there.

 A 2005 study published in the Journal of Strength & Conditioning Research found that a 12.2 percent increase in hip strength led to a 3.8 percent improvement in the 40-Yard Dash and a 9 percent improvement in a Shuttle Run.

-It’s not just runners, it’s everyone who sits, who moves and who doesn’t specifically focus on working our hips our glutes.
+As we learned above, it’s not just runners, it’s everyone who sits, who moves, and who doesn’t specifically focus on working their hips or glutes.

 How does one become imbalanced?